vishalsai0234/shutterstock_scraper/README.md

 # shutterstock_scraper
-To extract images from Online/ Shutterstock and download it in local directory.
+To extract images from Online Source / Shutterstock and download it in local directory.

 ### 1. Install required packages in the terminal:
 ```bash